SEAMEO-SEN/ss-vanilla/templates/docs/patterns/navigation/index.md

     <span class="p-notification__message">In Vanilla 3.2 we updated the way expanding search works on small screens and now it requires some changes to the HTML structure of menu items for small screens and additional JavaScript functionality for toggling the small screen navigation dropdowns.</p></span>
 </div>

-<div class="embedded-example"><a href="/docs/examples/patterns/navigation/search-light" class="js-example"> View example of the search navigation </a></div>
+<div class="embedded-example"><a href="/docs/examples/patterns/navigation/search-dark" class="js-example"> View example of the search navigation </a></div>

 ## Side navigation

 The side navigation pattern can be used to provide more detailed navigation alongside your content.

-It allows grouping the links into navigation sections and nesting them up to three levels.
+It allows grouping the links into navigation sections and nesting them up to four levels.

 Current page in the side navigation should be highlighted by adding `aria-current="page"` attribute to the corresponding `p-side-navigation__link` element.
 Alternatively, if `aria-current` attribute cannot be set, the `is-active` class can be used instead.